Teoneag/Project-Crafter/README.md

 ### features

+- make some sort of cli (so you can change different features)
-- check a project for missing/wrong stuff
+- New tool: check a project for missing/wrong stuff and add them
+- add gradle that installs features (python, libraries, etc)
+- add help command